revisit-studies/study/typedocReadMe.md

 * Components and BaseComponents – setting up the content of the study
 * Sequence – choosing the order and the selection of tasks participants see.

-We'll expain the ideas in the next section, and link to the documentation for more details.
+We'll explain the ideas in the next section, and link to the documentation for more details.

 You can find the detailed documentation for the reVISit Spec [here](/typedoc/interfaces/StudyConfig.html).